E-commerce Advertising Campaigns: The 5 Best of All Time

 Like any form of advertising, the best e-commerce marketing campaigns are relevant, engaging and put the right message in front of the right person at the right time.
 They combine great creative with the power of data to serve up compelling ads – like dynamic display ads.

-Mobile and video are huge (and still growing) in e-commerce advertising right now.
-It’s predicted that by the end of 2021, 73% of e-commerce sales will be made on a mobile device.
+Mobile and video are huge (and still growing) in e-commerce advertising campaigns right now.
+In 2021, 73% of e-commerce sales were made on a mobile device.
 So having a mobile-friendly e-commerce advertising campaign is essential.

 After a decline in 2020, video banner ads are making a resurgence which makes perfect sense given people are twice as likely to take notice and share video content than any other type of content.